b95505017/PersistentCookieJar/README.md

 PersistentCookieJar for OkHttp 3
 ===============================
-A persistent CookieJar implementation for OkHttp 3 based on SharedPreferences.
+A persistent CookieJar implementation for OkHttp 3 based on [Tray](https://github.com/grandcentrix/tray) with multiprocess support.

 If you're looking for a OkHttp 2/HTTPUrlConnection persistent CookieStore it can be found at [this Gist] [1].